-This course consists of two 90-minute lectures and one 3-hour laboratory period per week.
+This course consists of two 90-minute lectures per week.
 The schedule included in this course outline details the major topics covered in the lecture section; laboratory activities are complimentary to lecture material.
 Please note that this schedule will likely be modified during the term to accommodate lecture topics that may not be finished within the predicted lecture time.

 Lectures for the Winter 2021 offering of this course will be delivered remotely using the online Zoom platform and Moodle.
 The scheduled lecture period in this course will be delivered synchronously.
 Students are expected to join the synchronous lecture session so that they can ask questions in real-time and directly engage with the instructor and their peers.
 The synchronous lecture will not be recorded.
 A second lecture/activity will be delivered asynchronously each week and will be made available to students on the Moodle course page.
-Students will not be able to complete lab assignments remotely and must attend each lab session.
-Midterms and exams will be delivered either on campus or remotely.
+Midterms and exams will be delivered remotely.
 Your instructor will notify you of the delivery method prior to each test.